PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 18:15:43
+Last updated: 2024-04-02 18:16:16
-Random Quote: In skating over thin ice our safety is in our speed. - Ralph Waldo Emerson
+Random Quote: Imagination disposes of everything; it creates beauty, justice, and happiness, which are everything in this world. - Blaise Pascal